Recent Blogs

-Translate Video to English (and 30+ Languages) with AI: The Complete 2026 Guide
+Translate Video to English (and 30+ Languages) with AI

 Video content dominates how we consume information globally.
 But if your audience doesn't speak your language, you're leaving money on the table.

-AI video translation has changed everything.
+AI video translation has removed that barrier.
 What once cost thousands of dollars and took weeks now takes minutes, and costs a fraction of the price.

 In this guide, I'll show you exactly how to translate videos to English and 30+ other languages using AI, including the best tools, pricing, and strategies that actually work.

-Your video content has the power to reach 8 times more viewers when translated properly.
+Your video content can reach 8 times more viewers when translated properly.

 Think about it: the global population speaks over 7,000 languages.
 English speakers make up just 15% of the world.
 That means 85% of potential customers can't access your content.

 When you translate videos, you're not just converting words.
-You're opening doors to new markets.
+You're reaching new markets.
 A marketing video that reaches 1 million English speakers could reach 8 million viewers across multiple languages.

 Here's what happens when you translate videos effectively:

-- Increased conversions: Studies show 72% of consumers prefer content in their native language
+• Increased conversions: According to CSA Research, 72% of consumers prefer content in their native language

 AI makes this possible without hiring expensive translation teams or dubbing studios.